 From the southern point of view, communism was held back, the Americans saw it as a stopping a domino, and the rest of the world?
-Obviously, there is no definitive answer here, but due to the very marginal changes in the border between the North and South of Korea, some have hailed it a draw.
+Obviously, there is no definitive answer here, but due to the very marginal changes in the border between the North and South of Korea, some might answer “who won the Korean War” with it was a draw.

 Many people know about the what led to the divided nation of Korea, in that it was split on the 38th parallel into Soviet, and American spheres of influence, and we know about the aforementioned Korean War, but what many do not realize is that there are chunks of both the DPRK and ROK that were on the other side of the border before the signed that armistice.